imjoy-team/ImJoy/web/public/docs/development.md

 (**for window plugin only**) define an object of default values, for example you can specify the default window size by setting `"defaults": {"w": 10, "h": 7}`.

 #### runnable
 Defines whether the plugin can be executed by clicking on the plugin menu (By default, all plugins are `runnable`).
-For helper plugins which do not run by themselves, (e.g. a `pyworker` plugin can be called by a `window` plugin and do not necessarily executed by the user directly), setting `"runnable": false` would move down the plugin to the bottom of the plugin menu and made non-clickable.
+For helper plugins which do not run by themselves, (e.g. a `native-python` plugin can be called by a `window` plugin and do not necessarily executed by the user directly), setting `"runnable": false` would move down the plugin to the bottom of the plugin menu and made non-clickable.

 ### `<docs>` block
 Used to contain documentation for the plugin, it need to be written in `Markdown` language.
 Here is a document about how to write document in `Markdown`: [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 Please note that if you provide links that these will be opened in another tab, leaving the ImJoy instance running.